Luke-Poeppel/treeplotter/Tutorial.md

 >>> child2.add_child(granchild3)
 >>> granchild1.add_child(greatgrandchild)
 ```
-We now have a proper tree object.
-Lastly, there's a method in the package for easily creating several nodes as a "lineage" called the `Node.add_path_of_children` method.
+Also included in `treeplotter` is a method for easily creating several nodes as a "lineage" called `Node.add_path_of_children`.
+The values provided will then automatically create nodes and set their relationships.
 Let's add two paths of children from the root.
 ```
 >>> value_path = [root.value, 4.0, 1.0, 0.5, 2.0]
 >>> root.add_path_of_children(path=value_path, final_node_name="Full path")